 Austrian Alps

-we left Vienna in the afternoon and took the N1 – the national road to the west.
-Passing St. Pölten and Melk we finally stopped at Ybbs at the Danube.
+we left Vienna in the afternoon and took the N1 – the national road to the west instead of using the highway.
+Passing St. Pölten and Melk, we finally stopped at Ybbs at the Danube.
 Caravans can stay for the night at a parking directly at the river and close to the center (48.181162, 15.081862).

-Walking through the center we found many historic buildings, old entrances to the town and finally a wine bar ;-).
+Walking through the center, we found many historic buildings, old entrances at the city wall and finally a wine bar ;-).

 Grein at the Danube

-Leaving Ybbs we followed the N1 again until we reached the province of Salzburg.
-We stopped at the Wallersee and went for a walk after the long drive but decided to continue a little further to Golling where we stayed the night at the caravan parking next to the Aqua Salza Thermal Spa.
-Sadly we were to tired to go to the spa.
+Leaving Ybbs, we followed the N1 again until we reached the province of Salzburg.
+We stopped at the Wallersee and went for a walk, after the long drive but decided to continue a little further to Golling, where we stayed for the night at the caravan parking next to the Aqua Salza Thermal Spa.
+Sadly, we were too tired to go to the spa.

 The next day we had only a couple of kilometres to the Salzachöfen – a gorge of the river Salzach.

-It’s a short walk down and you are between the steep rocks and close to the roaring river.
+It’s a short walk down and you are between the steep rocks and close to the roaring river, very impressive!

 looking into the gorge

-While Edi had to go to a meeting not far from here, I had to spend my days at this beautiful lake (which had also a FKK area – which means a nudist beach)
+While Edi had to go to a meeting not far from here, Cordy had to spend her days at this beautiful lake (which has also a FKK area – which means a nudist beach)

 Berglsteiner Lake